5 Nutrition Tips That Can Help With Digestion ProblemsReading Time: 6 minutes

 #1: Take Probiotics

 Besides eating probiotic foods like yogurt and kefir, taking a probiotic supplement can help keep the body’s “second brain” fruitful and multiplying.
-Maintaining a healthy probiotic environment will help ensure that the gut is adequately and optimally processing the foods you eat, while also protecting you against digestive disease.
+Maintaining a healthy probiotic environment will help ensure that the gut is adequately and optimally processing the foods you eat, while also helping to protect you against digestive disease.

 #2: Drink Plenty of Water